 If you are unfortunate enough to be involved in an accident involving an intoxicated driver you be eligible for compensation.
 This can be in the way of “specific damages” such as medical expenses, property loss, and lost wages, or what are called “general damages” such as pain and suffering, emotional distress and loss of consortium (relationship).
 The exact value of your claim will depend on a combination of damages and circumstances in your specific case.
 To help maximize you chance of winning fair compensatory relief, follow these quick guidelines:

 If you or someone you know has been seriously injured or killed in a car accident caused by a drunk driver, call the experienced team of New Jersey car accident lawyers at Williams Cedar at 856-874-7500 or contact us online to schedule a consultation today.
 We will ensure that your legal rights are protected and help you claim the justice and compensation you deserve.
-Our offices are located in Philadelphia and Cherry Hill, New Jersey, allowing us to represent clients Pennsylvania, New Jersey, and throughout the nation.
+Our offices are located in Philadelphia and Haddonfield, New Jersey, allowing us to represent clients Pennsylvania, New Jersey, and throughout the nation.